Evolution of networks with multiple junctions: The behavior of the flow at a singular time

 All the previous arguments can be easily localized and we have the following conclusion.

-\begin{prop} If {\bf {M1}} holds and the curvature of $\SS_t$ is locally uniformly bounded around a point $x_0\in\overline{\Omega}$, as $t\to T$, the networks $\SS_t$, up to reparametrization, converge in $C^1\loc$ locally around $x_0$ to some degenerate regular network $\widehat{\SS}_T$ whose non--degenerate curves form a $C^1$ network $\SS_T$, having a possibly non--regular multi--point at $x_0$ which is among the ones described in Proposition~\ref{bdcurvcollapse}.\\ Moreover, the curves of $\SS_T$ belong to $C^1\cap W^{2,\infty}$, in a neighborhood of $x_0$, and are smooth outside the multi--point. \end{prop}
+\begin{prop} If {\bf {M1}} holds and the curvature of $\SS_t$ is locally uniformly bounded around a point $x_0\in\overline{\Omega}$, as $t\to T$, the networks $\SS_t$, up to reparametrization, converge in $C^1\loc$ locally around $x_0$ to some degenerate regular network $\widehat{\SS}_T$ whose non--degenerate curves form a $C^1$ network $\SS_T$, having possibly some non--regular multi--points which are among the ones described in Proposition~\ref{bdcurvcollapse}.\\ Moreover, the curves of $\SS_T$ belong to $C^1\cap W^{2,\infty}$, in a neighborhood of $x_0$, and are smooth outside the multi--points. \end{prop}

 \begin{rem} Referring to Remark~\ref{T1}, we can call these singularities with bounded curvature {\em Type~0} singularities.
-They are peculiar of the network flow, as they cannot appear in the motion by curvature of a single curve. \end{rem}
+They are peculiar to the network flow, as they cannot appear in the motion by curvature of a single curve. \end{rem}